First Time User? Enroll now.

-CNS involvement in anaplastic large cell lymphoma is rare at diagnosis.
+CNS involvement in patients with anaplastic large cell lymphoma is rare at diagnosis.
 In an international study of systemic childhood anaplastic large cell lymphoma, 12 of 463 patients (2.6%) had CNS involvement, 3 of whom had isolated CNS disease (primary CNS lymphoma).
-For the CNS-positive group who received multiagent chemotherapy, including high-dose methotrexate, cytarabine, and intrathecal treatment, the EFS was 50% (95% confidence interval [CI], 25%–75%) and OS was 74% (95% CI, 45%–91%) at a median follow-up of 4.1 years.
+For the CNS-positive group who received multiagent chemotherapy, including high-dose methotrexate, cytarabine, and intrathecal treatment, the EFS rate was 50% (95% confidence interval [CI], 25%–75%), and the OS rate was 74% (95% CI, 45%–91%) at a median follow-up of 4.1 years.
 The role of cranial radiation therapy has been difficult to assess.

 Treatment Options for Recurrent Anaplastic Large Cell Lymphoma

-Unlike mature B-cell or lymphoblastic lymphoma, the prognosis for recurrent or refractory anaplastic large cell lymphoma is 40% to 60%.[25,26,27]
+Unlike mature B-cell or lymphoblastic lymphoma, the survival rates for patients with recurrent or refractory anaplastic large cell lymphoma is 40% to 60%.[25,26,27,28]

 There is no standard approach for the treatment of recurrent/refractory anaplastic large cell lymphoma.